-It is a measure of my wife’s skill in the kitchen that we don’t hesitate to invite Melissa Hamilton and Christopher Hirsheimer, the team that produces the Canal House cookbooks.
+Of course we invited Melissa Hamilton and Christopher Hirsheimer, the team that produces the Canal House cookbooks.

 Because the Important Person was foreign, we decided to give him an All-American meal: Sloppy Joes and Mac & Cheese.
 Naturally, both recipes had been personalized.

 My wife explained: “Before I sprinkle buttered breadcrumbs on top of the macaroni, I put on slices of American cheese.”